Layne Coleman: Awards

 He received several Dora Mavor Moore Award nominations for his performances in The Al Cornell Story, Public Lies, As I Lay Dying and The Walls of Africa.
 He has won two honorary Doras, including the George Luscombe Award for mentorship in 2005 and the Silver Ticket for outstanding contributions to the development of Canadian theatre.

 Personal life

-He was married to writer Carole Corbeil; his theatrical play Tijuana Cure is about her treatment for and death of cancer.
+He was married to writer Carole Corbeil before her death in 2000; his theatrical play Tijuana Cure is about her treatment for and death of cancer.
 Their daughter, Charlotte Corbeil-Coleman, is an actor and playwright.